jacobheric/www.jacobheric.com/src/posts/2019-04-25-roast-chicken.md

 ---

 Roast chicken, with mashed potatoes and gravy, is a staple at our house.
-We have it no less than every other week.

 <!--more-->